DataDog/documentation/content/en/real_user_monitoring/browser/setup/server.md

 If you notice that RUM is not being injected into HTML pages, consider the following potential causes:

 - **Content-Type mismatch**: RUM is injected only into HTML pages.
 If the `Content-Type` header does not correctly indicate `text/html`, the injection is skipped.
-- **Content compression by upstream server**: If nginx is acting as a proxy and the upstream server has content compression (like gzip, zstd, or Brotli) enabled, the module may not inject RUM.
-Ensure that content compression is disabled on the upstream server and configure nginx to compress the content.
+- **Content compression by upstream server**: If NGINX is acting as a proxy and the upstream server has content compression (like gzip, zstd, or Brotli) enabled, the module may not inject RUM.
+Ensure that content compression is disabled on the upstream server and configure NGINX to compress the content.

 ## Reference

-### Nginx modules
+### NGINX modules

 | Nginx version | amd64 | arm 64 |
 |---------------|-------|--------|